 Reach SOS (App)

-“Reach SOS” is an app for smartphones designed by a young programmer for the purpose of preventing and combating crime and promoting citizen security at the individual and social level.
-It ...Read more
+“Reach SOS” is an app for smartphones designed by a group of young programmers collaborating for the purpose of preventing and combating crime and promoting citizen security at the individual ...Read more

 Committees of Agreement for the Fight against Poverty